justinwiley/vampire/README.md

     Awesome Ancient Grains
 ```

-You whip up a recursive function that walks the hierarchy and updates the description as appopriate.
-Months go by, a new marketing visionary joins who wants to update the description agains, with totally different rules.
+Months go by, a new marketing visionary joins and declares that the descriptions be updated, with totally different rules.

 Your recursive function is now getting a little unweildy, and difficult to test.
 But you happen across this charming gem.
 It's perfectly willing to help, all you have to do is invite it into your object hierarchy.